Since this cat breed is known to survive in harsh, snowy climates, you may be wondering, how cold is too cold for a Maine Coon?

 Can Maine Coons Live In Hot Weather?

 Maine Coons can survive in warmer climates, so long as they have access to the indoors, air conditioning, lots of water, and shady spaces.
+Read this article, for more information.

 Cold Weather Cat Breeds